TV 4 (Trinidad and Tobago): History

 In 2011, under the management of the Government Information Services Limited (GISL), the station was re-branded Channel 4 – OUR TV broadcasting cultural, sport and state programming.
 In October 2015, it was found that GISL was suffering from huge financial losses and was subject to bloated budgets, malpractice and political interference.
 In March 2016, recommendations were made to dissolve the state company and to dispose of its television station TV4.
 In May 2017, the state commenced the winding up process and to have the company fully shut down by September 30, 2017.
 On August 15, 2017, the station facilities located on Lady Young Road, Morvant had its final broadcast and was shut down after 25 years of broadcasting.
 Archives of GISL and its predecessors are now in the custody of the reinstated TTT Limited.

 After GISL's closure, the Channel 4 & 16 frequencies was used to temporarily simulcast the Parliament Channel.
 On August 28, 2020, it was announced that Channels 4 & 16 was assigned to the Ministry of Education and be re-launched for the virtual re-opening of the New Academic Year 2020-2021 amid school closures as a result of the COVID-19 pandemic.
 On September 2, 2020, the Education Channel was launched broadcasting live instructional material exclusively from 8:00am to 2:00pm with reruns on evenings.
 Programs include Open Classroom, S.E.A Time and the Sesame Street Workshop for early childhood students.
 Subjects include Mathematics, Science, English Language Arts, Spanish, Music, Drama, Visual & Performing Arts, Information & Communication Technology (ICT), and Agriculture.

 News and Current Affairs

 AVM provided local news at 6:00am, 12:00pm, 7:00pm and 11:00pm daily with an international news broadcast by PBS NewsHour with Jim Lehrer at 10:00pm.
 As The Information Channel, it had its own 7:00pm news until it was decided to simulcast the popular "Panorama" evening news from TTT to cut costs.
 The international broadcast by PBS at 10:00pm continued together with news provided by Deutsche Welle News Journal on evenings until the closure of TIC in 2005.
 As NCC-TV, news was originally broadcast twice daily except on weekends at 6:00am and 6:32pm, presented by former TTT news anchor John Victor.
-As GISL, the station simulcasted the 7:00pm Evening News and Good Morning T&T from C-TV on weekdays.
+As GISL, the station simulcast the 7:00pm Evening News and Good Morning T&T from C-TV on weekdays.